circonus/docs/content/circonus/on-premises/installation/installation.md

 ## Install ZFS

-The ZFS filesystem is **required** for nodes in the `data_storage` role , and optional for all other roles.
+The ZFS filesystem is **required** for nodes in the `data_storage` role , and optional for the `long_tail_storage` and `web_db` roles.
 It is not included in the RHEL or CentOS distributions, so additional configuration is required.
 See the [installation instructions](https://github.com/zfsonlinux/zfs/wiki/RHEL-and-CentOS) provided by the ZFS On Linux project.